FFSVC/FFSVC2022_Baseline_System/README.md

     ./spk2utt
 ```

 ### Step 2.
-Training Close-talking model  (with Vox2dev data)
+Training Close-talking model  (training with Vox2dev data)
-Modify the parameters in './config/config_resnet_dist.py' or './config/config_resnet.py'.
+Modify the parameters in './config/config_resnet_dist.py' or './config/config_resnet.py' before training.
 The defalut model is resnet.
+If you have download the pre-trained model already, please ignore the step.

 ```shell
 python trian.py & # training with DP